kiwinight/standup-kiwi/sites/website/src/content/blog/introducing-standup-kiwi-open-source-tool-daily-standups.md

 ## You might be wondering…

 - **Is it free?**
-  Yes, it's completely free during this early preview period.
-Later there will be a paid plan and a free plan with limited usage.
+  Yes, it's completely free right now.
+During the beta period, I'll be introducing paid plans alongside a free plan with limited usage.
 Self-hosting will remain free, and I'll ensure it's easy to self-host and migrate your data.

 - **Can I use it with a team?**
   Not yet.
 Team boards are in progress.